facebook/create-react-app/README.md

 All of them are transient dependencies of the provided npm package.

+## Limitations

+Some features are currently **not supported**:

+* Server rendering
+* Testing
+* Some experimental syntax extensions (e.g. decorators)
+* CSS Modules
+* LESS or Sass
+* Hot reloading of components

+Some of them might get added in the future if they are stable, are useful to majority of React apps, don’t conflict with existing tools, and don’t introduce additional configuration.

 ## Contributing

 Clone the repo and run `npm install` in the root and the `global-cli` folder.